DioneProtocol/coreth/sync/README.md

   - `BlockRequestHandler`: handles requests for blocks
   - _Note: There are response size and time limits in place so peers joining the network do not overload peers providing data.
 Additionally, the engine tracks the CPU usage of each peer for such messsages and throttles inbound requests accordingly._
 - `sync/client`: Validates responses from peers and provides support for syncing tries.
-- `sync/statesync`: Uses `sync/client` to sync EVM related state: Accounts, storage tries, and contract code.
+- `sync/statesync`: Uses `sync/client` to sync DELTA related state: Accounts, storage tries, and contract code.
-- `plugin/evm/atomicSyncer`: Uses `sync/client` to sync the atomic trie.
+- `plugin/delta/atomicSyncer`: Uses `sync/client` to sync the atomic trie.
-- `plugin/evm/`: The engine expects the VM to implement `StateSyncableVM` interface,
+- `plugin/delta/`: The engine expects the VM to implement `StateSyncableVM` interface,
   - `StateSyncServer`: Contains methods executed on nodes _serving_ state sync requests.
   - `StateSyncClient`: Contains methods executed on nodes joining the network via state sync, and orchestrates the top level steps of the sync.
 - `peer`: Contains abstractions used by `sync/statesync` to send requests to peers (`AppRequest`) and receive responses from peers (`AppResponse`).